 The most clear example of this is in the sparse cities and buildings that dot the in-game map.
 While later Pokemon games seem alive and populated, each city in Brilliant Diamond is occupied by few people, who seem to turn in circles and repeat the same two lines of dialogue.

 Inside buildings, people sit at empty tables, pace back and forth, or stand by windows with blank looks on their face.
-In the original titles, this sparseness made sense: the technology hadn’t quite enabled the Nintendo DS to load in multiple unique assets.
+In the original titles, this sparseness made sense: the technology hadn’t quite enabled the

 In a modern Pokemon title, it stands out like a sore thumb.